hc-jinghu/NoteSide/README.md

 Allows user to make a list of ToDo tasks, check and uncheck them depending on the completion status.

 Planned functions for the future:
+- Multiple ToDo lists
-1. urgent status
+- urgent status
-2. calendar
+- calendar